theertha-gs/ISLinterpreter/README.md

 ## Key Features

 - **Real-Time Gesture Recognition**: Utilizes a webcam feed to interpret ISL gestures and translate them into text with high accuracy and low latency.
-- **Live Session Sharing**: Broadcast your translation session to others in real-time.
-Viewers can join via a unique link to see the recognized gestures as they are signed.
+- **Live Subtitle Sharing**: Broadcast your translation to others in real-time.
+Viewers can see the recognized gestures as they are signed via a unique link.
 - **User Authentication**: Secure user login and registration system built with **Firebase Authentication**.
 - **Custom Gesture Training**: A dedicated interface to record, name, and save new gestures, allowing the system to be expanded and personalized.
 - **Advanced Machine Learning Pipeline**: